JackFallows/gulp-csts/README.md

 ## Limitations

 Currently, each \*.cs file must have only one class inside it.
 That class must only contain properties.
-Fields may work, but are as yet untested).
+Fields may work, but are as yet untested.
 Expression-bodied properties may work but, again, are untested.

 ## Installing